affan513/Online-Doctor-Appointment/README.md

-# 🩺 EasyAppointment – Online Doctor Appointment System
+# 🩺 Online Doctor Appointment System

 ## 📌 Overview
-**EasyAppointment** is a web-based application built using the **MERN Stack** that allows patients to conveniently book doctor appointments online.
+Appointy is a web-based application built using the **MERN Stack** that allows patients to conveniently book doctor appointments online.
 It provides a seamless platform where **patients can register, browse doctors by specialty, book appointments, and manage their consultations**, while **admins and doctors** can manage profiles, availability, and appointments.

 ---